sokoloowski/adm/report/src/62-dense-model.md

 ### Introduction

-Neural networks are widely applied method for classification tasks.
-Specially in natural language processing.
-Since NN requires numerical data instead of text there are a lot of available and used methods for ensuring it.
-Besides basic TF-IDF or Bag of Words, some more advanced techniques has been proposed in recent years.
-One and the most popular one is word embeddings.
-It basically maps text data into feature space in which distances between differet words can be calculated.
-This embeddings can be trained on different data and some big tech companies such as Google share their best embeddings publically.
-One the most popular and widely used is Word2Vec.
-It represents words as vectors in a high-dimensional space where semantically similar words are located closer together.
+Neural networks are a widely applied method for classification tasks, especially in natural language processing.
+Since neural networks require numerical data instead of text, there are many available and commonly used methods for converting text into numerical format.
+In addition to basic TF-IDF or Bag of Words, more advanced techniques have been proposed in recent years.
+One of the most popular is word embeddings.
+Word embeddings map text data into feature space, where the distances between different words can be calculated.
+These embeddings can be trained on different datasets, and some big tech companies, such as Google, share their best embeddings publicly.
+One of the most popular and widely used embeddings is Word2Vec.
+It represents words as vectors in a high-dimensional space, where semantically similar words are located closer together.
 This approach has revolutionized natural language processing (NLP) by providing a way to effectively capture relationships between words in a numerical format.

-Key Features of Word2Vec:
+**Key Features of Word2Vec:**

-1. Two Architectures:
+1. **Two Architectures:**
    Word2Vec uses two main training methods:
-   - **Continuous Bag of Words (CBOW)**: Predicts a target word based on its surrounding context words.
+   - **Continuous Bag of Words (CBOW):** Predicts a target word based on its surrounding context words.
-   - **Skip-Gram**: Predicts surrounding context words given a target word.
+   - **Skip-Gram:** Predicts surrounding context words given a target word.

-2. Semantic Representation:
+2. **Semantic Representation:**
    The embeddings learned by Word2Vec encode semantic relationships, such as:
    - Analogies (e.g., "king - man + woman $\approx$ queen").
    - Synonymy (e.g., "fast" and "quick" will have similar vector representations).

-3. Training Process:
+3. **Training Process:**
-   Word2Vec is trained on large text corpora, using a shallow neural network to optimize for the prediction of words in their context.
+   Word2Vec is trained on large text corpora using a shallow neural network to optimize for the prediction of words in their context.
 The objective is to maximize the probability of observing context words near a target word.

-4. Efficiency:
+4. **Efficiency:**
    Word2Vec is highly efficient and can process large datasets to learn high-quality embeddings in relatively short periods.

-To ensure we have well trained embedding we used Word2Vec trained on `Google-News-300`.
+To ensure we have well-trained embeddings, we used Word2Vec trained on `Google-News-300`.

-### Model architecture
+### Model Architecture

-As the basic model we tested classical dense model presented below.
+As the basic model, we tested a classical dense model, which is presented below.

 | Layer (type)             | Output Shape      | Param #    |
 | :----------------------- | :---------------- | :--------- |